boustrophedon/taskerizer/README.md

 For simplicity my network topology will be just a client-server/hub-spoke setup, but in general this (and any operation-based CRDT) works as long as you know all the replication members.
 In this case, each client thinks the only other member is the server, but the server knows all of the clients, and must retain all operations until every operation is delivered to every client.

+## Tradeoffs

+The biggest tradeoff in using such a simple CRDT is that it doesn't support modifications.
+In order to modify a task, you have to remove it and then add a modified one.
+This is fine if you only do it once, but if you do it a lot then you end up with a lot of unnecessary network traffic upon sync. (this can be alleviated using local compaction before sending)

 ## Network sync api specification

 ### Network API